 To book, head to Cossack.org and put your details in.
 There are only 8 sites, which makes it nice and private, but also quite busy and competitive.
 It’s only $20 per camp site per night, which is an absolute steal.

 You must be 100% self sufficient, including the ability to capture all of your grey water.
 Our Reconn R2 does not have this ability, so we knocked up a 20L container and hose from the sink going to it.
-We skipped a shower for that night too, as we have no way of collecting the water from our outdoor shower.
+We skipped a shower for that night too, as we have no way of collecting the water from our current camping shower set up.

 Fishing at Cossack